 Over 60 Online Travel Booking Statistics (2020)

-Travel bookings have moved firmly into the 21st century, with an estimated $817 billion worth of online bookings by 2020.
+The process of online travel booking has moved firmly into the 21st century, with an estimated $817 billion worth of online bookings by 2020.
 Considering that the tourism industry is worth approximately $1.2 trillion, online bookings represent one of the largest market shares in the sector.

 Digital consumer trends continue to change.
 Desktop use is continuously dropping, and mobile is king.
 However, even these trends continue to shift rapidly, so the travel industry must adapt accordingly.